fbpx

 Teaching and evaluation methods

-1) Frontal lectures (on concepts, theories and approaches relevant for understanding the issues and dynamics related to the use of heritage in territorial marketing);
+1) Frontal lectures (on concepts, theories and approaches relevant to understanding the issues and dynamics related to the use of heritage in territorial marketing);

-2) Seminar discussions guided directly by students in order to stimulate learning by allowing students to formulate and exchange their views on selected issues. (i.e. regarding proposed papers or ad hoc short assignments);
+2) Seminar discussions guided directly by students to stimulate learning by allowing students to formulate and exchange their views on selected issues. (i.e. regarding proposed papers or ad hoc short assignments);

 3) Excursions in the Venice lagoon to observe and approach representative case studies.